wvaeu/hello-world/README.md

 # hello-world
 My first repository!!

 Hello hello!
 This is my first time using GitHub and I'm really excited.
-For context, I'm in the middle of my first-ever CS class (intro to programming at USC) and will be starting an internship at @Ripple this summer.
+For context, I'm in the middle of my first-ever CS class (intro to programming at USC) and will be starting as an intern at Ripple's open platform for money (xpring.io) next month :)

 My current goals:
 - Practice practice practice
-- Learn how to write beautiful code
+- Learn more so I can write simple code
 - Contribute to an open source project